MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AutoSensitivityLabelRule.md

 The Policy parameter filters the auto-labeling policy rule results by the associated auto-labeling policy.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name
 - Distinguished name (DN)
 - GUID

-You can use this parameter with the Identity parameter in the same command.

 ```yaml
 Type: PolicyIdParameter